Sabotsy Anjiro

 Primary and junior level secondary education are available in town.
 The majority 80% of the population of the commune are farmers.
 The most important crop is rice, while other important products are beans and cassava.
 Services provide employment for 20% of the population.

 Both towns, Sabotsy and Anjiro have a train station along the Antananarivo East coast line.
 They lie at the Mangoro River.

+In Anjiro there are the Andriamanovoka Falls, a waterfall of 120m near the fokontany Andriamanovoka.

 Roads

 The municipality of Sabotsy Anjiro is crossed by the National Road 2.